The Woodland Pathways Model for Betrayal Recovery

 The Woodland Pathways Model is a trauma-informed framework for betrayal recovery.
 It describes the healing journey many women experience after discovering betrayal in an intimate relationship.

-Trauma from Betrayal can occur after discovering:
+Trauma from betrayal can occur after discovering:

-- infidelity
+• infidelity

-- secret sexual behavior
+• secret sexual behavior

-- pornography addiction
+• pornography addiction

-- emotional affairs
+• emotional affairs

-- other forms of relational deception
+• other forms of relational deception

 While every situation is unique, many women move through a recognizable emotional and psychological recovery process.
+This model supports women as they move from the shock of betrayal toward clarity, self-trust, and renewed life direction.

 Stabilize → Clarify → Reclaim → Integrate → Live Well

-Stage 1: Stabilize
+Stabilize

+Betrayal discovery often creates a powerful nervous system response.
+Many women experience intrusive thoughts, emotional flooding, difficulty sleeping, hypervigilance, and intense anxiety.
 The first stage of healing focuses on helping the nervous system regain stability.

-- understanding betrayal trauma responses
+• understanding betrayal trauma responses

-- reducing emotional overwhelm
+• reducing emotional overwhelm

-- developing grounding and stabilization tools
+• developing grounding and stabilization tools

-- restoring a sense of psychological safety
+• restoring a sense of psychological safety

-Women begin moving from acute destabilization toward emotional footing.
+From acute destabilization → toward emotional footing.

-Stage 2: Clarify
+Clarify

 Once emotional stabilization begins, many women seek to understand what has happened and what it means for their lives.

-During this stage, therapy focuses on helping women:
+Therapy focuses on helping women:

-- separate facts from assumptions
+• separate facts from assumptions

-- understand relationship dynamics
+• understand relationship dynamics

-- make sense of their emotional reactions
+• make sense of their emotional reactions

-- regain cognitive clarity
+• regain cognitive clarity

-Women move from confusion toward understanding.
+From confusion → toward understanding.

-Stage 3: Reclaim
+Reclaim

+Betrayal trauma often disrupts a woman’s sense of identity and self-trust.
+Many women ask themselves, “Why didn’t I see this?” and “Can I trust my own judgment again?”
 The Reclaim stage focuses on restoring a woman’s connection to her own internal wisdom.

 Therapy supports women as they:

-- reconnect with intuition
+• reconnect with intuition

-- address shame and self-blame
+• address shame and self-blame

-- develop healthy boundaries
+• develop healthy boundaries

-- reclaim personal identity
+• reclaim personal identity

-Women move from self-doubt toward self-trust.
+From self-doubt → toward self-trust.

-Stage 4: Integrate
+Integrate

 As clarity and self-trust grow, women begin integrating the experience into their life story.